Services - Air Conditioning and HeatingResidential and Commercial

 - Whether the AC is controlled by an electric thermostat.

-- What kind of AC system is being used.
+- The type of AC system is being used.

 - If the AC is appropriate for the size of the home.